 Stay safe and take care.

 Written by Noah Callan.
-Noah works with our Speech Pathology team in our new Tech Talkers program, which is all about improving knowledge of AAC and in turn fostering better communication and interaction with your children.
+Noah works with our Speech Pathology team in our new AAC program, which is all about improving knowledge of AAC and in turn fostering better communication and interaction with your children.
 More info on that program here.